hardisj/erinsaudiocorner/content/english/loudspeakers/IKEA_SYMFONISK_LAMP.md

 c) has decent midbass
 d) doesn't have piercing highs

 ... then this product is for you.
-It's a nice piece of furniture to have, works well from SONOS (though, I primarily use Apple Airplay) and frees your living space from one more gadget with its 2-in-1 technology.
+It's a nice piece of furniture to have, works well from SONOS and Apple Airplay (what I used 95% of the time) and frees your living space from one more gadget with its 2-in-1 technology.
 I'm going to keep it.
 I dig it.
 That's pretty much all there is to it.

 <br>
 <br>